NuGet/Home/designs/PackageReference-Extern-Alias.md

 ## Problem Background

 In the PackageReference world there is no way to add assembly specific metadata.
-Sometimes multiple packages might carry the same type, and in those cases the solution is use the alias feature, but there's no native way to do that in PackageReference.
+Sometimes multiple packages might carry the same type, and in those cases the solution is to use the alias feature.
+However, there's no native way to do that in PackageReference.
-In contrast to packages.config, one can add the extra metadata to the assembly include.
+In comparison, in packages.config, one can add the extra metadata to the assembly included because all the assembly references are written in the project file.

 ## Who are the customers